BirjuVachhani/birju.dev/content/posts/burying-the-hatchet-of-build-runner-once-and-for-all.md

 We have successfully created our External tool.
 At this point, the only way you can run this newly created tool is from `Tools>External Tools>tool_name`. where `tool_name` is the name you gave when creating the tool.
 This will successfully run our build_runner command in a new run window.
 Go ahead and run it from the UI to make sure it works as intended.

 The only step left is to assign a keyboard shortcut for our newly created external tool.
 To do that, open Preferences again and go to Keymap.

+{{< figure src="/assets/images/as_external_tool_keymap.png" alt="Android Studio: Keymap" caption="Android Studio: Keymap" >}}

+Right click on the external tool name and select `add keyboard shortcut`.
+Add the shortcut `Ctrl + Alt + G` or whatever combination you prefer and save it.